hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 <!--- A desktop emulator, such as [Virtual Machine Manager](http://virt-manager.org/), to monitor and access cloud nodes-->
 - A simple command line tool installed, such as [IPMItool](http://sourceforge.net/projects/ipmitool/), to determine the state of cloud nodes.

 	**Important:** This system might be reconfigured during the installation process so a dedicated system is recommended.
-Reconfiguration might include installing additional software packages, and changes to the network or visualization configuration.
+Reconfiguration might include installing additional software packages, and changes to the network or virtualization configuration.

 ## Next Step {#next}